ros2/design/articles/actions.md

 The purpose of the topic is for introspection; it is not used by the action client.
 Messages are published when transitions from one status to another occur.

+The QoS settings for an action server can be configured by the user.
 The default QoS settings for a DDS middleware should be TRANSIENT LOCAL with a history size of 1.
 This allows new subscribers to always get the latest state.